lukan1u/Vaccum-Cleaner/Cyber Security Yr1/Digital Forensics/Lab 1 Week 8 - digital forensics.md

 Table of contents >>> [[Digital Forensics]]
 Next lab >>> [[Lab 2 Week 9 - digital forensics]]

-## Kali imaginga
+## Kali imaging
 ---
 Issue with this task is that **depending on USB** it Linux may not be able to detect it.
-Remeber to find solution to this.
+Remember to find solution to this.

 it lists all connected drives:
 `sudo fdisk -l`  & `lsusb`